-Entry requirement: 12 Level 1 Science credits (including 90944 Acids and Bases at Merit or higher, 90930 Chemical investigations Achieved) or teacher recommendation.
-A reasonable level of mathematics required.
-Chemistry is about the physical world around us, the matter it is made of and the ways they react and change into different substances.
+Entry requirement: Satisfactory completion of the Year 11 Science Chemistry topics and change into different substances.
 Practical work will be carried out on a regular basis and students enjoy this aspect.
 This course is essential for learners intending to take Level 3 Chemistry.